adrianbrenton/grade-converter/README.md

 # grade-converter

-To try out this desktop app without bundling, simply run app/main_controller.py using python 3.5.
+To try out this desktop app without bundling, simply navigate to the root directory of the project and run the following command: python3.5 -m app.main_controller.py

 Please note: The lack of classes is intentional - modules are more appropriate ('pythonic') for this project because all the 'would-be' classes